Woman seeks state survivor benefits after wife’s death

-A woman is asking South Dakota's Supreme Court to rule that she's eligible for state retirement system survivor benefits after her wife, a former Rapid City police captain, died of cancer.
+A retired South Dakota police officer asked the state's Supreme Court Tuesday to allow her to collect state retirement system survivor benefits after her wife, a former police captain, died of cancer.

-Justices hear arguments Tuesday in the appeal of Debra Anderson.
-She was denied benefits because she and former Capt.
-Deb Cady weren't married before Cady retired.
+An attorney for retired Rapid City officer Debra Anderson argued to the high court that South Dakota's previous ban on same-sex marriage can't be used to deny Anderson the benefits.
+The state said Anderson, 64, shouldn't receive survivor benefits because she and former Capt.
+Deb Cady weren't married before Cady retired in 2012 due to breast cancer.

-The retirement system argues that Anderson doesn't meet the definition of a spouse in state law, which says the spouse must be married to a system member before retirement to be eligible for survivor benefits.

 Digital Access For Only $0.99